SujalAhrodia/30_Days_Of_Code/README.md

 ### Day 11
 >1.
 Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
 >2.
 Calculate the hourglass sum for every hourglass in a 2D Array, then print the maximum hourglass sum.
+### Day 12
+>1.
+You are given two classes, Person and Student, where Person is the base class and Student is the derived class.
+Completed code for Person and a declaration for Student are provided for you in the editor.
+Observe that Student inherits all the properties of Person.
+A Student class constructor, which has  parameters:
+A string, firstName.
+A string, lastName.
+An integer, id.
+An integer array (or vector) of test scores.
+A char calculate() method that calculates a Student object's average and returns the grade character representative of their calculated average.